amperity/amperity-docs/amperity_amp360/source/destination_koupon_media.rst

 where **'' AS CUSTOMFIELDx** adds the field required by the Koupon Media data structure, but without mapping it to a field and where, for example, **loyalty_id AS CUSTOMFIELD17** shows mapping the loyalty ID for customers to a field in Koupon Media.

-.. tip:: The types of data that may be sent to Koupon Media from Amperity include, but are not limited to, any of the types of data that are listed in the |ext_koupon_media_privacy_policy|, such as phone numbers, email addresses, clickstream data, and so on.
+.. tip:: The types of data that may be sent to Koupon Media from Amperity include, but are not limited to, any of the types of data that are listed in the `Koupon Media privacy policy <https://www.koupon.com/privacy>`__ |ext_link|, such as phone numbers, email addresses, clickstream data, and so on.
 As a general guideline, data sent from Amperity should comply with this policy.

 .. sendto-koupon-media-build-query-map-to-channel-end